5cover/stb_cori/README.md

 - Type error: the issued string cannot be meaningfully converted to the target type without assuming the intent of the user.\
 For example, while it may technically be possible to retrieve a single character if the user entered multiple, it's best to cause an error as it's certainly a mistake from the user.\
 When the input cannot be converted at all, such as trying to convert ``dfsfds`` into an integer, it's also a type error.
-- Logic error : the issued string has been converted successfully, but the resulting value isn't valid according to the logic of the program.\
+- Logic error: the issued string has been converted successfully, but the resulting value isn't valid according to the logic of the program.\
 For example, a file path that does not exist for a text editor.

-Cori only implements error handling for type errors.

 #### 1. I don't care about erroneous input

+This is the simplest approach.
+Useful for quick scripts and test programs.

 **Function name prefix**: ``read_<typename>``